richpeck/exception_handler/README.md

 ####Custom Error Pages

-You can create *custom error pages*.
+You can deploy *custom error pages*.
 These allow you to serve your own design error pages in production; showing both the error, and the problem.
 This is a big step forward from the standard Rails error reporting facility

 There are two types of error page: